 Our pricing is typically below comparable competitors, and we ensure it aligns with prior streaming offerings at each rink.

+Parents are free to share the clips they capture of their children on social media.
 The only restriction is livestreaming, broadcasting or simulcasting games or practices, which violates safety and privacy policies.

-No. Every market we operate in has other rinks within a 30-minute drive, giving families the freedom to choose what fits them best.
+Not at all.
+Every market we operate in has other rinks within a 30-minute drive, giving families the freedom to choose what fits them best.
 BBSG always prices its programs competitively or below nearby options to keep hockey accessible and many of our programs allow kids to try and play hockey for little to no cost, like our Take a Shot at Hockey program.